Mera Peak Trek - 14 Day

 Embark on the Mera Peak Trek fully prepared for an exhilarating adventure amidst the breathtaking landscapes of the Everest region.

-During the trekking, you could see many trekkers wearing expensive outdoor fashion equipment but we recommend you prepare comfortable and durable equipment.
+During the trek, you could see many trekkers wearing expensive outdoor fashion equipment, but we recommend that you prepare comfortable and durable equipment.
 Trekking equipment is essential for anyone planning outdoor adventures, whether it's a day hike or a multi-day expedition.
 Below is a list of names of crucial equipment.

-Down Jacket: You could take on rent in Kathmandu if you don’t have
+Down Jacket: You could rent one in Kathmandu if you don’t have one.

 Thermal Baselayer Set: It is your second skin; bring the best quality (2 sets)

-Fleece Pullover Hoodie: keeping you warm even if moisture condenses on the inside when it rains.
+Fleece Pullover Hoodie: keeps you warm even if moisture condenses on the inside when it rains.

-Light Weight Thermal Tops: It is comfortable when you don’t use a base layer
+Lightweight Thermal Tops: It is comfortable when you don’t use a base layer

-Waterproof Jacket and paints: recommended water, rain, and snowproof (if in case of bad weather)
+Waterproof Jacket and paints: recommended for water, rain, and snowproof (in case of bad weather)

 Hiking Shorts: At lower altitudes and under the sun, it can be comfortable

-Hiking T-Shirt: For lower altitude
+Hiking T-Shirt: For lower altitudes

-Hiking Pants: Lightweight quick-drying paints (no jeans please)
+Hiking Pants: Lightweight, quick-drying pants (no jeans, please)

 Sports Bra for Her: A good sports bra is recommended when you are hiking